-- Disengage the auxiliary hydraulics, lower the attachment, set the parking brake, shut off the engine, and remove the key.
+- Disengage the auxiliary hydraulics, lower the attachment, set the parking brake, stop the engine, and remove the key.
 Wait for all movement to stop before adjusting, cleaning, or repairing. - Clean debris from attachments, drives, mufflers, and engine to help prevent fires.
-Clean up oil or fuel spills. - Let the engine cool before storing and do not store near flame. - Do not store fuel near flames or drain indoors. - Park the machine on level ground.
+Clean up oil or fuel spillage.

+- Let the engine cool before storing and do not store near flame. - Do not store fuel near flames or drain indoors. - Park the machine on level ground.
 Never allow untrained personnel to service the machine. - Use jack stands to support components when required. - Carefully release pressure from components with stored energy. - Disconnect the battery before making any repairs.
 Disconnect the negative terminal first and the positive last.
-Connect positive first and negative last.

-- Keep hands and feet away from moving parts.
-If possible, do not make adjustments with the engine running. - Charge batteries in an open, well-ventilated area, away from spark and flames.
+Reconnect positive first and negative last. - Keep hands and feet away from moving parts.
+If possible, do not make adjustments with the engine running. - Charge batteries in an open well ventilated area, away from spark and flames.
 Unplug the charger before connecting or disconnecting it from the battery.
 Wear protective clothing and use insulated tools. - Keep all parts in good working condition and all hardware tightened.
-Replace all worn or damaged decals. - If any maintenance or repair requires the loader arms to be in the raised position, secure the arms in the raised position with the hydraulic cylinder locks. - Keep nuts and bolts tight.
-Keep equipment in good condition. - Never tamper with safety devices. - Keep the traction unit free of grass, leaves, or other debris buildup.
-Clean up oil or fuel spills.
+Replace all worn or damaged decals. - If any maintenance or repair requires the loader arms to be in the raised position, secure the arms in the raised position with the hydraulic cylinder lock. - Secure the loader arm valve with the loader valve lock anytime you need to stop the machine with the loader arms raised. - Keep nuts and bolts tight.
+Keep equipment in good condition. - Never tamper with safety devices. - Keep the traction unit free of grass, leaves, or other debris build-up.
+Clean up oil or fuel spillage.
 Allow the traction unit to cool before storing. - Use extra care when handling fuels.
 They are flammable and vapors are explosive. - Use only an approved container. - Never remove the fuel cap or add fuel when the engine is running.
 Allow the engine to cool before refueling.
-Do not smoke. - Never refuel the traction unit indoors. - Never store the traction unit or fuel container inside where there is an open flame, such as near a water heater or furnace. - Never fill a container while it is inside a vehicle, trunk, pickup bed, or any surface other than the ground. - Keep container nozzle in contact with the tank during filling. - Stop and inspect the equipment if you strike an object.
-Make any necessary repairs before starting. - Use only genuine Toro replacement parts to ensure that original standards are maintained. - Battery acid is poisonous and can cause burns.
+Do not smoke. - Never refuel the traction unit indoors. - Never store the traction unit or fuel container inside where there is an open flame, such as near a water heater or furnace. - Never fill a container while it is inside a vehicle, trunk, pick-up bed, or any surface other than the ground.

+- Keep container nozzle in contact with the tank during filling. - Stop and inspect the equipment if you strike an object.
+Make any necessary repairs before restarting. - Use only genuine Toro replacement parts to ensure that original standards are maintained. - Battery acid is poisonous and can cause burns.
 Avoid contact with skin, eyes, and clothing.
 Protect your face, eyes, and clothing when working with a battery. - Battery gases can explode.
-Keep cigarettes, sparks, and flames away from the battery. - Keep your body and hands away from pinhole leaks or nozzles that eject high-pressure hydraulic fluid.
+Keep cigarettes, sparks and flames away from the battery. - Keep your body and hands away from pin hole leaks or nozzles that eject high pressure hydraulic fluid.
 Use cardboard or paper to find hydraulic leaks; never use your hands.
-Hydraulic fluid escaping under pressure can penetrate skin and cause injury requiring surgery within a few hours by a qualified surgeon otherwise gangrene may result.
+Hydraulic fluid escaping under pressure can penetrate skin and cause injury requiring surgery within a few hours by a qualified surgeon or gangrene may result.